Klebert-Engineering/simfil/README.md

 [![](https://img.shields.io/badge/Coverage-HTML-orange)](https://htmlpreview.github.io/?https://gist.githubusercontent.com/johannes-wolf/61e57af50757b03e0c7cd119ec2d2f4b/raw/ed28c457ebc09ce8ddddc9cec6668e130d59b64c/coverage.html)
 [![](https://gist.githubusercontent.com/johannes-wolf/61e57af50757b03e0c7cd119ec2d2f4b/raw/0ae49c7509dea18b4c110b8bf416f2715a214933/badge.svg)](https://github.com/Klebert-Engineering/simfil)

-Simfil is a language for querying tree structured data.
+Simfil is a C++ 17 library and a language for querying structured map feature data.
+The library provides an efficient in-memory storage pool for map data, optimized for the simfil query language, along with a query interpreter to query the actual data.

+Although simfil is made for querying map feature data, it is easy to plug in custom data models, such as the generic JSON interface the library also comes with.

-## Motivation
+## Design Consideration
 - **Simplicity**: the language should be very simple but yet powerful to allow for complex queries.
 - **Speed**: querying models should be fast and scale to multiple cores.
 - **Efficiency**: the internal model should be memory efficient, as simfil is designed to query huge amounts of data.